funilrys/PyFunceble/docs/installation/dev.rst

 ::

-   $ pip install --user PyFunceble-dev
+   $ pip3 install --user PyFunceble-dev

 .. note::
    We recommend the :code:`--user` flag which installs the required dependencies at the user level.
 More information about it can be found on `pip documentation`_.